apostrophecms/uploadfs/README.md

 ## Changelog

+### CHANGES IN 1.3.4

+* Bumped dependencies to newer, better maintained versions.
+All tests passing.
+* Removed accidental dependency on `global-tunnel-ng` and commented out a one-time test in `test.js`.

 ### CHANGES IN 1.3.3

 * Dependency on `request` is no longer locked down to a minor version, which was unnecessary and caused peer dependency failures in some projects (an npm design flaw IMHO, but never mind)